GroupNorm

 Normalization Methods

-Interestingly, Layer Norm looks oddly like the pooling method in Triangulation Embedding, or other higher-level features.
-Based on the figure, we also figure out why Batch Norm is not effective on small batch size, namely N is small and there are not enough samples to compute the good approximation for two moments (mean and variance).
-So how do other methods try to overcome that problem?
-They try to compute the statistics on the channel itself.
-Most of the common CNN models use 64, 128 or 256 channels in the conv layer, hence we have relatively enough values in order to compensate the lack of samples in each batch.
+Interestingly, Layer Norm bears a striking resemblance to the pooling method in Triangulation Embedding and other higher-level features.
+From the figure, we can also deduce why Batch Norm falters with small batch sizes: N is small, leaving insufficient samples to compute reliable estimates of the two moments (mean and variance).
+How do other methods overcome this limitation?
+They compute statistics on the channels themselves.
+Most common CNN models use 64, 128, or 256 channels in convolutional layers, providing enough values to compensate for the limited samples per batch.

-Regarding the computation, the family of normalization layers are composed of two steps:
+Regarding computation, the family of normalization layers consists of two steps:

 1. Compute the statistics and normalize the input: